 Will my child be in a class with other children of the same age?

-Where possible we will endeavour to arrange this, but it is so important that basic work is not missed out.
-Placing new pupils in a class above their standard, with a group who may know their teacher's methods instinctivly can slow up development.
-Our classes are kept small, insuring that every pupil is in a situation where they can benefit from the imput of the teacher during every lesson.
+We will try to arrange this, but it is so important that basic work is not missed out.
+Placing new pupils in a class above their standard, with a group who may know their teacher’s methods instinctively can slow up development.
+Our classes are kept small, ensuring that every pupil is in a situation where they can benefit during every lesson.
 Progress can still be swift and in time the dancer will catch up to the peer group.

 Where do I take my exams?

-Either at the school or at the headquarters of the Dance Societies (Battersea for RAD, and Old Street in the City of London or Chichester College, Sussex, for ISTD).
-Singing exams are usually held at Ealing University (LCM) or in Wimbledon, South London Piano exams are held locally.
+We prefer attendances at the headquarters of the dance societies (Battersea Square, South London for RAD, and Chichester College, Sussex, for ISTD).
+Singing exams are usually held at Ealing University (LCM) or in Wimbledon, whilst piano exams are held locally.

 What will it be like?

 Dancers can be examined in sets of up to four people.
 The teacher will make sure that the candidate’s have physically warmed up and that they have thought through the aspects of their exam.
 Entrants will need to be well groomed and wearing the correct uniform.
 Most sections of the exam will be danced with the other candidates but certain items will be danced alone.
 The examiner will make notes throughout the exam and candidates will be expected to readily demonstrate their knowledge.
 Once finished, entrants will curtsey or bow, thank the examiner and return to the dressing room.